We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Explore unique cave flora and fauna

-• Learn many different survey methods for freshwater fish, birds, snakes and mammals
+• Learn many different survey methods for invertebrates, birds, snakes and mammals

 • Open water SCUBA dive qualification